S. [sk], [sp] usually became [sg], [sb]; [sk] > [sg]

-In both Sindarin and Noldorin, the cluster [sk] usually became [sg]:
+In both Sindarin and Noldorin, the cluster [sk] usually became [sg], at least in writing:

-There are a few cases where this does not occur: N. rhosc “russet”, S. rusc “fox” and the river name S. Ascar.
+There are a few cases where this does not occur: N. rhosc “russet”, S. rusc “fox” and the river name S. Ascar (compare N. asgar above).
 The last of these might be an archaic name.
 For the other cases, perhaps final -sc only became -sg after front vowels a, e, i, and was preserved after back vowels o, u.
 This limitation does not seem to be true medially, for example: N. osgar (though this could simply be ordinary lenition as well).

-There is one example that hints at a similar sound change for [sp]:
+There is an example indicating a similar sound change for [sp]:

 As a counter-example, we see N. osp “smoke” (Ety/USUK).
 Perhaps [sp] followed the same pattern as [sk], preserved (finally?) after o, u, but there are not enough examples to formulate a clear theory.
 Note that the cluster [st] is preserved medially and finally, for example: S. esten(t) “short” (PE17/185; WJ/311), N. ast “dust” (Ety/ÁS-AT).